 Authors: Peter V. Raktoe

-A clock mechanism doesn't produce time, it produces seconds and a second doesn't say anything about what time is.
+A clock mechanism registers time in the form of a second, and that second doesn't say anything about what time is.
 We say that a clock tells us what time it is, but the seconds only represent a time period (an amount of time).
-So when you measure a difference in the rate of clocks then you cannot conclude that time itself dilates, you can only conclude that the seconds dilate.
-You can only conclude that the clock mechanism is able to produce a second more quickly or more slowly, and that results in second dilation.
-So you cannot conclude that gravity affects time and that means that spacetime doesn't exist, you can only conclude that gravity (or something else) affects the clock mechanism.
+So when you measure that there is a difference in the rate of two synchronized clocks then you cannot conclude that time itself dilates, you can only conclude that the seconds dilate.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.